GiraffeReversed/edulint/docs/source/index.rst

 .. code::

-   python<version> -m edulint --option enhancement -o pylint=--enable=no-self-use code/to/check.py
+   python3 -m edulint --option enhancement -o pylint=--enable=no-self-use code/to/check.py

 It is also possible to pass multiple options in one ``--option`` argument.

 .. code::

-   python<version> -m edulint --option "enhancement pylint=--enable=no-self-use" code/to/check.py
+   python3 -m edulint --option "enhancement pylint=--enable=no-self-use" code/to/check.py

 Options
 ^^^^^^^